marczz/unix_memo/source/debian_package_memo.rst

 -    Content of all packages (among the sources.list packages) whose name match a pattern:
      ::

          apt-file list <pattern>

-     for installed packages *only* use
+     for installed packages *only* use:
      ::

          dpkg {-listfiles|-L} <pattern>
          dlocate -l <pattern>

-     for deb packages
+     for deb package files:
      ::

          dpkg -c </path/to/pkg.deb>

--    Dependencies and reverse dependencies of a package
+-    Dependencies and reverse dependencies of a package:
      ::

          apt-cache depends pkg(s)
          apt-cache rdepends pkg(s)

--    how many packages you have from testing
+-    how many packages you have from testing:
      ::

          apt-show-versions | fgrep /testing | wc

--    list of upgradeable packages (''including upgrades not in preferences''):
+-    list of upgradeable packages *including upgrades not in preferences*:
      ::

          apt-show-versions -u

--    upgrade all unstable packages to their newest versions (''dangerous''):
+-    upgrade all unstable packages to their newest versions *(dangerous)*:
      ::

          aptitude install `apt-show-versions -u -b | fgrep /unstable`